bitcraft3r/bolt-boilerplate-nextjs/README.md

 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=your_clerk_publishable_key
 CLERK_SECRET_KEY=your_clerk_secret_key
 ```
-In your Clerk project, create a JWT Template, and make sure to click Save changes.
+In your Clerk project, create a JWT Template, select Convex, then make sure to click Save changes.
 Copy the Issuer URL in the JWT Template to replace in `@/convex/auth.config.ts` in the providers domain.

 If required, setup [middleware as per Clerk documentation](https://clerk.com/docs/references/nextjs/auth-middleware#auth-middleware).

-**5. Add the following **
+**5. Add environment variable for app URL**
 Add the following environment variable to the .env.local file:
 ```plaintext
 NEXT_PUBLIC_URL=http://localhost:3000/